ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 ## Alpha Update 2: January 7th 2020

 ### Highlights
-- Add community requested API to enable creators to do even more with CORE!
+- Added API functions based on requests from the community, so can do even more with CORE!
-- Fix a ton of bugs so you can game on uninterrupted!
-- Adds new content to play around with.
+- More content to play with.
 Like, who **didn't** want Grenades and Curved Pipes?
 MacGyver anyone?
 - Performance improvements to physics, networking and components.
+- Fix a ton of bugs!

 ### New Features